South Korea struggles to get WTO candidate elected | DW | 06.11.2020

 The decision to name the next WTO head needs to be approved by consensus, meaning any of the 164 members could block the appointment.

-The lack of a consensus threatens to render the WTO leaderless at a time when the global economy is facing headwinds from the coronavirus pandemic, increased protectionist tendencies worldwide and the US-China trade conflict, among others.
+The lack of a consensus threatens to render the WTO leaderless at a time when the global economy is facing headwinds from the coronavirus pandemic, increased protectionist tendencies worldwide and the US-China trade conflict, among other things.